hgedia/blog.nil.foundation-hg/_drafts/2021-10-13-crypto3-filecoin-proofs.md

 ## Introduction

-Filecoin's September of 2020 was enlightned by the cluster launch
+September 2020 was enlightned by the launch of Filecoin protocol.
+Back then, the protocol implementation consisted of